Staircase design should be based on a number of factors: practicality, style and safety.

-A badly-designed staircase is one that suffers from a total lack of light, either natural or artificial, but sadly this is a common problem, with staircases often being located in the centre of the house away from main windows.
+Dark, gloomy staircases are a definite no-no. Yet this is a common problem with many staircases as they tend to be located in the centre of the house away from main windows.

-Good ways to allow light through to your staircase include:
+Good ways to draw natural light through to your staircase include:

-- using fanlights above doors, both internal and external, to bring light into the base of the staircase
+- Fanlights above doors, both internal and external, to bring light into the base of the staircase

-- or using a lightpipe — a useful way to bring light to staircases in terraced homes or where space is tight.
+- A lightpipe — a useful way to bring light to staircases in terraced homes or where space is tight.

-Use artificial lighting to turn your staircase into even more of a feature.
-Although including practical lighting at the top and bottom of the staircase – controlled by a two-way switch – is a good idea, using LED lights set into the string, handrail or even the stairs themselves is a fantastic way of showing off your new flight.
+Artificial lighting should also be a part of your staircase design.
+Not only is it necessary on a practical leave, but it can also be used to highlight its design.
+Including lighting at the top and bottom of the staircase – controlled by a two-way switch.
+You should also consider using LED lights set into the string, handrail or even the stairs themselves — a fantastic way of showing off your new flight.

-Wood makes a fantastic staircase material as it is so versatile in the looks you can create.
-Wooden staircases for traditional homes should be quite substantial, with rounded stair nosing, turned balusters and carved newel posts.
-Contemporary timber staircases often consist of nothing more than chunky wooden treads that cantilever out from a wall.
+Wooden staircases for traditional homes tend to be characterised by their substantial nature, rounded stair nosing, turned balusters and carved newel posts.
+However, timber can also be used in contemporary staircase design where it is often seen in the form of chunky wooden treads that cantilever out from a wall.

 Pros: Wood is strong, versatile, easy to work with and has a timeless look.

 Cons: Very few, hence it being such a popular material.
-Though dark and heavy wood can be overbearing when used for such a central feature.
+Though dark and heavy wood can, in some cases, be overbearing when used for such a central feature.